dawarich-app/site/src/pages/privacy-policy.md

 # Dawarich Privacy Policy

+We take your privacy seriously.
+We only collect the personal information that is necessary to provide you with our services, and we do not sell or rent your data to anyone else.

+This policy has been created to provide transparency to you about what personal information we collect and the purposes for doing so.

 ## Privacy Policy

 This privacy policy applies to the Dawarich application ("Application") and related services, including the iOS app,self-hosted, SaaS (Software as a Service), and hosted versions provided to Patreon subscribers of the "hosted dawarich" tier.
-Dawarich is developed by Evgenii Burmakin and Konstantin Priemchenko ("Service Provider").
+Dawarich is developed by ZeitFlow UG (haftungsbeschränkt) ("Service Provider").
 This policy describes how data is handled within Dawarich and your privacy rights.

 ## What information does the Application obtain and how is it used?